Canterbury Region: Geography

 The area administered by the Canterbury Regional Council consists of all the river catchments on the east coast of the South Island from that of the Waiau Toa / Clarence River, north of Kaikōura, to that of the Waitaki River, in South Canterbury.
 It is New Zealand's largest region by area, with an area of 45,346 km2.

-Canterbury was traditionally bounded in the north by the Conway River, to the west by the Southern Alps, and to the south by the Waitaki River.
+Canterbury was formerly bounded in the north by the Conway River, to the west by the Southern Alps, and to the south by the Waitaki River.
 The area is commonly divided into North Canterbury (north of the Rakaia River to the Conway River), Mid Canterbury (from the Rakaia River to the Rangitata River), South Canterbury (south of the Rangitata River to the Waitaki River) and Christchurch City.